 Undergoing a mammogram (breast screening) can be an emotional experience for women, so it is important for mammography staff to make the whole process as comfortable as possible, to relieve stress and anxiety for the patient.

-Superintendent and assistant radiographers working in the mammography team are highly trained professionals, and help the patient feel at ease and gain their confidence in order to capture accurate, high-quality images.
+Superintendents and assistant radiographers working in the mammography team are highly trained professionals, and help the patient feel at ease and gain their confidence in order to capture accurate, high-quality images.

 This job is a demanding one and requires a unique skillset; this article looks at what types of seating can be used to assist the process to make life easier for mammographer and patient.